5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Fixing_AOAC_Machines/README.md

 - Choose better quality SSD: SLC>MLC>TLC>QLC (not sure)
 - Update SSD firmware if possible to improve power management performance
 - Enable APST for SSDs using NVMeFix.kext
-- Enable ASPM (if you can't enable it in the BIOS directly, see Chapter 16 to patch it in)
+- Enable and configure ASPM (if you can't enable it in the BIOS/UEFI directly)

 ## AOAC Sleep, Wake